arielj/rails-new-app/README.md

 ## TODOs and ideas:
 - improve GUI and UX
 - - toggle options using arrow keys?
-- - ability to go back to a previous state
 - - describe steps better
 - - add links to the different tools
 - add tests